Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Visiting Yellowstone in the winter feels like stepping into another world.
 The park is quieter, the roads are mostly closed to cars, and instead of traffic jams, you'll see steaming geysers surrounded by snow and herds of bison crossing frosty valleys.

 Even in winter, Yellowstone continues to draw huge interest.
 In August 2024, the park logged 871,163 recreation visits, up 3% from the year before.
-By the end of that month, total visits had reached 3.49 million — about 6% higher than the same period in 2023 (National Park Service).
+By the end of that month, total visits had reached 3.49 million which is about 6% higher than the same period in 2023 (National Park Service).
 If you've only seen Yellowstone in the summer, the winter version will blow you away.

 Snowcoach Tours

-The easiest way to explore in winter is by snowcoach.
+The easiest way to explore Yellowstone in the winter is by snowcoach.
 These are big, heated vans with tank-like tracks or oversized snow tires.
 They leave from Gardiner (north entrance) or West Yellowstone and take you to major sights like Old Faithful, Mammoth Hot Springs, and Yellowstone Falls.

 Most tours last a full day, so bring snacks, water, and a power bank for your phone or camera.
 Seats often book up weeks in advance, so grab your spot early if this is a must-do.